Herbert Gentry: Harlem Renaissance childhood

 Herbert Alexander Gentry was born in Pittsburgh, Pennsylvania, on July 17, 1919.
 He was the son of James Jentry of Madison Courthouse, Virginia, and Violet Howden of Kingston, Jamaica.
 By 1924 Gentry was living in Harlem, New York City, with his mother and her family.

 The Harlem Renaissance provided the backdrop for Gentry's childhood.
 His mother worked as a dancer and actress.
+His home was frequently visited by artists, musicians and dancers.
 Under the name Teresa Gentry, she danced in the chorus with Josephine Baker and Bessye Buchanen.
 Later, she was in the cast of the original rendition of the Ziegfeld musical Show Boat in 1927, as well as its revival in 1932.
 His mother's friends included Langston Hughes, Paul Robeson and Duke Ellington.

 As a youngster Gentry had a role in the play Scarlet Sister Mary, which toured the country with actress Ethel Barrymore and opened on Broadway in 1931.
 Gentry took inspiration from artists, musicians, writers, dancers, and actors, all of whom reinforced his belief in the creative world that lay beyond Harlem.

 Educated in the New York City public schools, Gentry attended Cooper Junior High and George Washington High School.
 He pursued drawing in school took art classes at the Harlem YMCA and later studied art as part of the under the Federal Art Project of the WPA (Works Progress Administration) at Roosevelt High School.

-In 1939, the leadership of Harlem protest demonstrations against employment discrimination is said to have included besides Rev. Adam Clayton Powell, Jr. Gentry's older cousin Arnold P. Johnson.
+In 1939, the leadership of Harlem protest demonstrations against employment discrimination is said to have included besides Rev. Adam Clayton Powell Jr. Gentry's older cousin Arnold P. Johnson.
 Protester Gentry, who was studying business at New York University, is said to have been Consolidated Edison New York's first Black employee in a white-collar position and to have tolerated being told by company directors to the effect that, "If you do well, we'll hire others."

 He served in the U.S. Army (1942–45), serving in the 90th Coast Guard Artillery / Anti-Aircraft Regiment working in Special Services.
 His U.S. Army Service in World War II took him to different countries in the Mediterranean and Northern Europe: Morocco, Algeria, Madeline Island (Italy), Corsica, Marseilles, Paris, Alsace-Lorraine (France), and Salzburg (Austria).
 At the end of the war, Gentry was stationed in the Paris suburb of Crepy-en-Vallois.
 He took every opportunity to visit Paris.